10 Ways to Make Your iPhone Safer

 Another important privacy setting that often gets overlooked is protecting what data you share with the different apps you've downloaded.
 Some apps ask for access to your location, contacts, camera and microphone.
 You can manage what information you share with different apps to ensure optimum privacy.

 You can manage what information you allow access to via Settings>Privacy

 Have you ever gotten a text with a shortened link in it along with instructions to follow the link?
 Or maybe it's constant calls from illegal telemarketers and foreign scammers.
 For peace of mind it's best to never click a link or accept a call from a number that you don't recognize.
-You can use a number tracer, like CallerSmart's reverse lookup phone book, to unmask the mystery numbers.
+You can use a number tracer app, like CallerSmart, to unmask the mystery numbers.

 You can block numbers via Settings>Phone>Blocked